Introduction

 • Github: This is the main site where I push my repositories.
 I have used many features of Github, such as Issues and Pull Requests, creating workflows, and configuring a repository.

 • Linux Commands: I know plenty of Linux commands to navigate through a Linux system.
-The main Operating System I use is Ubuntu on my main computer.
+I use Ubuntu LTS on my main computer.

 Activities